danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

 1) kmer analysis of raw reads: Quality check of the raw reads
 2) Genome assembly using Hifiasm
-3) Busco analysis to check for completeness of the genome.
+3) Busco analysis to check for completeness of the genome
-4) Quality check of the assembly
+4) Genome statistics with QUAST
 5) *Merqury (I have not done this yet).
 Quality check of the assembly*

 ## 1.1 kmer analysis using jellyfish for raw reads